aragon/lock-to-vote-plugin/README.md

 ### Core Components

+#### LockManager

-1. **LockManager**: The custodial contract managing token locks and allowing to vote in multiple proposals with a single lock
+The custodial contract managing token locks and allowing to vote in multiple proposals with a single lock

 - `LockManagerBase` contains the common logic, while `LockManagerERC20` includes the specific implementation to manage ERC20 token locks.
 - `lock()` deposits the current ERC20 allowance into the contract and updates the cumulative locked balance
 - `vote()` allow users to use the currently locked balance on a given proposal
 - Locking and voting can be done at once with `lockAndVote()`
 - To prevent unlocking with votes on active proposals, it keeps track of them via the `proposalCreated()` and `proposalEnded()` hooks

+#### LockToVote

-2. **LockToVote**: Governance plugin where successful proposals can be executed on the DAO
+Governance plugin where successful proposals can be executed on the DAO

 - Handles `IMajorityVoting.VoteOption` votes (Yes/No/Abstain)
 - `vote()` allocates the current voting power into the selected voite option
 - `clearVote()`: Depending on the voting mode, revoke the current allocation and trigger the corresponding tally updates
 - `execute()` makes the DAO execute the given (successful) proposal's actions

 ### Proposal Lifecycle